classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/manage-bookings.md

 <a name="admin-bookings"></a>
 ## Admin's: Bookings

-Admins can see all event's bookings on `Admin Panel -> Bookings` page.
+Admins can see all event's bookings on the `Admin Panel -> Bookings` page.
 To visit, click on `Bookings` on the Admin Panel.
 On the `Bookings` page, Admin can-

-- See all their Event's booked tickets.
+- See all their Events booked tickets.
 - Check booking & payment status.
 - Modify booking Is Paid status & disable/enable it.
 - Update booking cancellation requests status, if it's approved or amount refunded with <larecipe-button type="info" size="sm" rounded>Edit</larecipe-button>